Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Introduction

-InvPT~\cite{invpt2022} and TaskPrompter~\cite{taskprompter2023} continue the trend of improving performance with more model capacity by moving away from the CNN architecture for one based on the Vision Transformer (ViT)~\cite{dosovitskiy2020image}.
-They argue that current multitask attention mechanisms in CNN-based models have limited scope in their cross-task pattern modelling.
-Their multitask attention methods can capture local, global, and cross-task relationships, but mainly because they operate on more compressed features as a consequence of using feature extractors with significantly higher parameter budgets.
-However, \textbf{modelling local, global, and cross-task relationships has yet to be accomplished using lightweight CNN-based feature extractors (iii)}.
+\s{Despite MTI-Net~\cite{vandenhende2020mti} being the most recent task prediction distillation method, it has only been evaluated using CNN backbones.
+Since the emergence of the Vision Transformer (ViT)~\cite{dosovitskiy2020image}, these high-performing decoder-focused algorithms haven't been investigated thoroughly with transformer backbones in the MTL literature.
+Instead, there's only been the emergence of encoder-focused multitask transformer methods, like InvPT~\cite{invpt2022} and TaskPrompter~\cite{taskprompter2023}.
+Similar to us, they argue that current multitask attention mechanisms in task prediction distillation models have limited scope in their cross-task pattern modelling.
+Their multitask attention methods can capture local and long-range relationships intra- and inter-task, but mainly because they operate on more compressed features as a consequence of using feature extractors with significantly higher parameter budgets. }

+Despite MTI-Net~\cite{vandenhende2020mti} being the latest task-prediction distillation method, it has only been tested with CNN backbones.
+With the introduction of the Vision Transformer (ViT)~\cite{dosovitskiy2020image}, these high-performing decoder-focused algorithms have yet to be thoroughly explored using transformer backbones in the MTL literature.
+Instead, encoder-focused multitask transformer methods like InvPT~\cite{invpt2022} and TaskPrompter~\cite{taskprompter2023} have emerged.
+Like us, they argue that current multitask attention mechanisms in task-prediction distillation models have a limited ability to model cross-task patterns.
+Their attention mechanisms capture both local and long-range intra- and inter-task relationships, largely due to operating on more compressed features, a result of using feature extractors with substantially higher parameter budgets.